ReproNim/neurodocker/README.md

 `docker run --rm kaczmarj/neurodocker --help`

-Note: the `docker` Python package must be installed to build images and run containers with _Neurodocker_: `pip install docker`.

 ## Supported Software

 Valid options for each software package are the keyword arguments for the class that installs that package.
 These classes live in [`neurodocker.interfaces`](neurodocker/interfaces/).
 The default installation behavior for every software package (except Miniconda) is to install by downloading and un-compressing the binaries.